razterizer/TextUR/README.md

 Text-based texture UI and Rasterizer.

 A terminal-based editor for text-based textures or images.
+This is a tool for generating textures to be used with [`DungGine`](https://github.com/razterizer/DungGine/).

 ## Command Line Arguments

  * Load existing texture : `./textel -f <filename>`.
  * Create new texture or overwrite existing texture : `./textel -f <filename> -s <num_rows> <num_cols>`.
  * Trace over another texture : `./textel -f <main_texture_filename> -t <trace_texture_filename>`.
+ * Convert texture made up of bright textels from the textel presets in TextUR to a corresponding dark texture which then can be used for rendering shadows in e.g. `DungGine`.

 ## Keys